 When planning a car garage, it is best to make it look like it’s part of the house.
 For example, the attached garage resembles another room when the doors open to the side with windows in the front.
 However, this style may increase the driveway expense.
 If the garage doors have to face the front, two one-car doors are great for eye appeal.
 You can also blend the overhang into the house roof for continuity.

 Garage addition costs vary significantly based on location in the United States, the materials, and all “extras” added, such as a floor drain, built-in shelves, or extra electrical outlets.
-For planning purposes, the Housing Forum suggests you use $40 to $50 per square foot for basic construction.
+For planning purposes, the Housing Forum suggests using a standard pricing range for basic construction.

 To build a garage from scratch, you have to know all the zoning laws and codes.
 You may also need commercial construction equipment, such as backhoes and trenchers.
 You must also work with concrete companies to help pour the footings, a licensed plumber, and a licensed electrician to ensure that work meets the city’s codes.
 There are a lot of pieces to keep together.